andrenasturas/hausse/CONTRIBUTING.md

 - Some method does not have its proper docstring?
 - You have an idea of a new sensible and simple use case example?

 Your help is very welcome.
 There is no such thing as overdocumented!
+You can create pull requests for improving `.rst` files, which are sources files of the documentation.
+The localization is handled by [Transifex](https://www.transifex.com/andrenasturas/hausse), where you can create an account and provide translations.